 Key points

-• The draft framework marks an important early step, providing strategic direction to address the community’s concerns about the area’s safety and connectivity for non-motorists and the need to retain Wattle Glen’s rural character and natural and environmental setting.
+- The framework marks an important early step, providing strategic direction to address the community’s concerns about the area’s safety and connectivity for non-motorists and the need to retain Wattle Glen’s rural character and natural and environmental setting.

-• The draft framework addresses ‘head-on’ Wattle Glen’s arterial road and rail reserves which are key components of the area’s public realm and which pose the major challenges to, and opportunities for, addressing the community’s concerns.
+- The framework addresses ‘head-on’ Wattle Glen’s arterial road and rail reserves which are key components of the area’s public realm and which pose the major challenges to, and opportunities for, addressing the community’s concerns.

-• The Department of Transport and Planning (DTP) have formally provided their in-principle support for the draft framework’s exhibition and community consultation, confirming their shared responsibility and agency to continue to partner with Council in the implementation of the framework.
+- The Department of Transport and Planning (DTP) have formally confirmed their shared responsibility and agency to continue to partner with Council in the implementation of the framework.

-• The draft framework does not provide detailed solutions for the key initiatives it outlines; these would be developed in partnership with DTP and shared with the community as future project funding allows.
+- The framework does not provide detailed solutions for the key initiatives it outlines; these would be developed in partnership with DTP and in consultation with the community as future project funding allows.

-DTP have formally provided their in-principle support for the draft public realm framework’s exhibition and community consultation, confirming their shared responsibility and agency to continue to partner with Council in the implementation of the framework.
+DTP have formally confirmed their shared responsibility and agency to continue to partner with Council in the implementation of the framework.

 The analysis in Part A of the framework confirms the issues raised by the community, namely, that: